alac/alac.github.io/_posts/2016-04-04-objective_c_patterns.md

 * Blocks are closures.

-   You can variables in the current scope without changing the API of the reciever of the block.
+   You can use variables in the current scope without changing the API of the reciever of the block.

    If the block needs to return extra data, the API of the reciever of the block doesn't need to be modified.

    The block can just use a local variable with the type `__block`.

-   Or, if an async block, set a property on a relevant object.
+   Or, if it's an async block, set a property on a relevant object.

 On the other hand: